doreenmwangi/doreenmwangi/README.md

 - Tools: Git

 ## 🧠 Projects
 - **Machine Learning - Diabetes Prediction** – This project aimed to predict Type 2 diabetes in Pima Indian women using a dataset of 768 patients and eight clinical variables.
 After handling missing values and scaling features, multiple models were tested, including Logistic Regression and Support Vector Machines.
-A calibrated Random Forest classifier was ultimately selected for its strong performance, achieving a recall of 0.889—critical for minimizing missed diagnoses—along with a robust ROC-AUC score of 0.832.
+A calibrated Random Forest classifier was ultimately selected for its strong performance, achieving a recall of 0.889, critical for minimizing missed diagnoses, along with a robust ROC-AUC score of 0.832.
 Key features like glucose, BMI, and age aligned with known diabetes risk factors, reinforcing the model’s clinical relevance.

 - **Advanced Statistics - Classification & Clustering Analysis** – This project explored a multi-class classification problem using a 3,000-sample dataset with 20 continuous features.
 After thorough data cleaning (imputation, outlier removal, correlation checks), a multinomial logistic regression model achieved 85% accuracy.
 Principal Component Analysis (PCA) was applied to reduce dimensionality and visualize feature variance, while K-Means clustering (k=3) uncovered natural groupings aligned with PCA results.
 The analysis demonstrated how combining supervised and unsupervised learning can improve interpretability and reveal deeper structure in complex datasets.